 The Quincy City Center neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 93.9% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

 In addition, renter-occupied real estate is dominant in the Quincy City Center neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 94.6%, which is higher than 98.0% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.
-Vacant homes and apartments are a significant characteristic of this neighborhood.
-In fact, with 30.2% of the residential real estate vacant, the Quincy City Center neighborhood claims the distinction of having a higher vacancy rate than 95.2% of the neighborhoods in America.
-This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.
+Despite all of the residential real estate here in the Quincy City Center neighborhood, NeighborhoodScout has discovered that much of it is vacant.
+In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
+In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
+The vacancy rate here is 30.2%, which is higher than 95.2% of all U.S. neighborhoods.

 Did you know that the Quincy City Center neighborhood has more Scottish and German ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.4% of this neighborhood's residents have Scottish ancestry and 35.2% have German ancestry.